Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-30-async-functions.md

 For async functions it's common to have deep call stacks.
 Assume now, that an async function with deep 10 wants to yield.
-It does so, its caller with deap 9 does also `yield` in `await` operator, and its caller with deap 8 does also so, etc., until the start of the async call stack.
+It does so, its caller with depth 9 does also `yield` in `await` operator, and its caller with depth 8 does also so, etc., until the start of the async call stack.
 Now when a root coroutine needs to be resumed, this call stack must be traversed again, with `switch` for each async function in the stack.

 Such chain of switches makes work with async functions non-optimal, it contains a lot of switches instead of single jump instruction, as it may be in the optimal case.